mesosphere/dcos-commons/docs/pages/plans.md

 The `world-0` pod will be updated to have 1.5 CPUs from its prior allocation of 2.0, and then the `world-1` pod will be updated to have 1.5 CPUs from its prior allocation of 1.0.

-### Pod Restart/Replace
+### Recovery: Pod Restart/Replace

-TODO grab from slides

-- `pod restart`:
+As hinted at elsewhere, the `recovery` Plan is special because starts in an empty state and is later automatically populated with any detected tasks that need to be recovered.
+At the moment, completed operations can remain as `COMPLETE` phases in the `recovery` plan indefinitely until the scheduler process is restarted.
+To show an example of how the `recovery` plan typically opeprates we can also look at what happens when an operator requests a `pod restart` or `pod replace` operation.
+These operations rely on the `recovery` Plan to relaunch the task.
+As such, the recovery of restarted/replaced pods can likewise be customized by the developer.

+For `pod restart` (kill and relaunch pod at current location), the sequence works as follows:
 1. Mesos is told to kill task
-  2. We get a `TaskStatus`(`TASK_KILLED`)
+2. Scheduler receives a terminal `TaskStatus`, typically `TASK_KILLED`.
-  3. `recovery` plan is auto-populated with a Phase+Step to relaunch the task.
+3. `recovery` plan is automatically populated with a Phase to relaunch the task.
-  4. Step's `PodInstanceRequirement` specifies `RecoveryType.TRANSIENT`, evaluator looks for footprint matching the existing task.
+4. The `RecoveryStep`'s `PodInstanceRequirement` specifies `RecoveryType.TRANSIENT`.
+Offer evaluation sees this and looks for an offer containing `resource_id`s matching the original task.
-  5. Offer for task's original resources is found, task is relaunched.
+5. Once an Offer for the task's original resources is found, the task is relaunched back into that footprint.

-- `pod replace`:
-  1. Same as above, except the task is marked with a permanently-failed label, and the `PodInstanceRequirement` has `RecoveryType.PERMANENT`.
+Meanwhile, `pod replace` (kill and destroy pod, launch with fresh slate) is similar, with some differences:
+- Before Mesos is told to kill the task, the `TaskInfo` in ZK is updated to contain a `permanently-failed` label.
-  2. Given this `RecoveryType`, the offer evaluator looks for any Offer which fits the task's requirements, from scratch.
+- The `PodInstanceRequirement` in the `RecoveryStep` has `RecoveryType.PERMANENT`.
+The offer evaluator therefore looks for any Offer which can be used to launch the task from scratch.
-  3. The previous resources are garbage collected (unreserved) if/when offered.
+- The previous resources used by the pod are garbage collected (unreserved) if/when offered by Mesos.

 ### Uninstall

-TODO describe sequence, and describe stuck uninstall scenario in particular (and again mention force-complete to get out of it: "override what the scheduler thinks is the state of the system")
+The Uninstall flow is displayed via the "`deploy`" Plan when the service is uninstalling.
+This can be confusing, but there are two reasons for doing this:
+- The `deploy` Plan can be thought of as dealing with transitioning the service between configurations.
+In this case, the target configuration is `NULL`.
+This is a bit pedantic, but there's a better reason...
+- In practice, the `deploy` Plan is what's checked to see how a change to the service is proceeding.

+The Uninstall process can be summarized as follows:
+1. Kill all tasks
+2. Wait to be offered the reserved resources of those tasks.
+Unreserve those resources as they are offered.
+3. Once there are no known resources left to be unreserved, tell Mesos to tear down the framework.
+4. Advertise a completed `deploy` Plan. could arguably be called `uninstall`, but `deploy` is what's used everywhere else...)
+5. The Scheduler's Marathon app is automatically deleted by Cosmos, the DC/OS packaging service, which polls the `deploy` plan during uninstall to detect completion.

+The reason for this long and involved process is ultimately due to issues with Mesos itself:
+1. First, resources are reserved against _roles_, not _frameworks_.
+Therefore, simply destroying the Mesos framework doesn't automatically clean up the resources which that framework had reserved, despite the fact that SDK frameworks always have a 1:1 relationship with roles.
+This is why the manual dereservations are required in the first place.
+2. Second, Mesos never simply _tells_ the framework what's currently reserved, instead the reservations are _offered_ via the non-deterministic offer cycle.
+The best the Scheduler can do is keep a snapshot of what resources it _thinks_ it has, and to treat that as a checklist when the service is being uninstalled.
+This can then lead to problems when the Scheduler's view of its resources isn't aligned with Mesos' view.
+For example, an uninstalling Scheduler can end up indefinitely stuck waiting to be offered resources on an agent system which no longer exists.
+The operator can get out of this situation by issuing `plan force-complete` calls for any Steps representing the nonexistent resources, and thereby override what the Scheduler thinks is the state of its reservations, since it cannot simply fetch this information from Mesos itself.

 ## Operations

-TODO describe force-complete etc, and show examples of outcomes. point out that overrides are literally assigning new state values, to be picked up on the next plan poll. also point out that they do not survive restarts, as plans are effectively ephemeral and aren't stored to ZK.
+The details of individual Plan commands can be found in the per-service documentation in the Operations section, such as [Cassandra's](https://docs.mesosphere.com/services/cassandra/2.3.0-3.0.16/operations/).
+Rather than looking at the individual commands, we can instead look into how they work.

+Plan operations are effectively reaching into the objects themselves and manually setting their `state` field to a particular value.
+For example, a `force-complete` call will do the equivalent of `Step.setState(COMPLETE)`.
+As such, these overrides do not survive across Scheduler restarts, and technically neither do the plans themselves.
+After a given `state` value has been updated, the change will take effect the next time the Plan's status is checked.
+In the `force-complete` case, the Phase Strategy will observe that the Step in question appears to be `COMPLETE`, and it will proceed to any other Step(s) in the Phase.

+Plan commands should be considered an escape hatch for situations where the Scheduler is doing the wrong thing and needs to be overridden.
+This can be used to get around a bad situation, but it does not itself automatically resolve the problem that caused the issue to begin with.
+If used improperly, Plan commands can leave the service in a confused or even broken state.